 Moreover, modern, cloud intranets offer more flexibility, anytime, anywhere available to employees leading to increased productivity and efficiency.

 Based on a current population survey by Pew Research Center, more than one-third of the workforce are millennials.
 Today’s workforce is accustomed to interacting with chatbots like Siri and Alexa which give them access to a load of information by asking simple questions.

 The modern, technologically advanced workforce is not impressed with an old-style intranet with static pages where content consists of boring IT updates and stale news, and where collaboration just means multiple employees taking turns accessing and updating a document.

-Today’s users expect their intranet to be a launch pad that brings together all the tools they need to do their jobs, helps organize tasks and projects, creates project and sales reports with a click of a button, offers robust search that delivers the most relevant information fast, and much more, while offering a fun and entertaining experience.
+Today’s users expect their intranet to be a launchpad that brings together all the tools they need to do their jobs, helps organize tasks and projects, creates the project and sales reports with a click of a button, offers a robust search that delivers the most relevant information fast, and much more while offering a fun and entertaining experience.

-A traditional SharePoint intranet offers top-down communication, which can only be initiated by the management team, during the course of a stipulated work day.
+A traditional SharePoint intranet offers top-down communication, which can only be initiated by the management team, during a stipulated workday.

-Enterprises that have adopted modern intranets are becoming more decentralized, flexible, collaborative and social.
-Work doesn’t happen for continuous nine-hour period at these companies.
+Enterprises that have adopted modern intranets are becoming more decentralized, flexible, collaborative, and social.
+Work doesn’t happen for a continuous nine-hour period at these companies.

 Modern SharePoint intranets offer easy publishing capabilities making it possible for anyone to create and share intranet content irrespective of seniority level or their designation in the organization.